ksylvest/reason/README.md

 #### Union

-**Union** Union produces the union of the target collection and the parameter collection:
+**Union** produces the union of the target collection and the parameter collection:

 **Sets:**
 ```objc